hajarcreative/intpreneur/README.md

-- 👋 Hi, I’m @intpreneur
+- 👋 Hi, I’m @hajarcreative
 - 👀 I’m interested in helping ADHD people to acheive their goals without  loosing their MIND !!
 - 🌱 I’m currently learning HTML and few other helpful skill (can't spoil it now)
 - 💞️ I’m looking to collaborate on productivity and habits building website and apps